Australian Guide Program

 What costs are involved?

-Membership fees are paid annually to your State Office.
+Membership fees are paid to your State Office.
 These cover membership of the State Girl Guide organisation, Girl Guides Australia and the World Association of Girl Guides and Girl Scouts as well as insurance and access to Guiding resources.
 Annual membership is great value, and is set by each state and territory each year.

 Unit subscriptions: Each Guide pays an amount per week, per term or per year to her Unit to pay for week to week activities and the general running of her Unit.